dymmond/mongoz/docs/en/docs/contributing.md

 Hatch creates each environment on first use.
 The testing, documentation, quality, and packaging dependencies are pinned in `pyproject.toml`, so local gates and CI resolve the same tools.
 Mongoz does not use a lockfile: the isolated wheel proof deliberately resolves the published runtime dependency bounds and then runs `pip check`.
+It also reinstalls PyMongo 4.13.0 and repeats the installed-wheel MongoDB smoke so the declared driver floor remains executable.

 ### MongoDB test services